Co-Mo Connect provides internet, TV, and home phone service to over 27,000 homes and businesses in the Central Missouri Area.

 How to reduce wireless interference: http://bit.ly/1YVhD0N

-The minimum residential service is 5 megabits per second for those subscribers who just want to check email and do a little internet surfing.
-For those subscribers who want to stream movies (i.e. Netflix, Hulu, Amazon, etc.), share pictures, online gaming, take online classes, etc., they will want to select at least our 100 or 250 megabits per second package.
+The minimum residential service is 100 megabits per second, which can meet the needs for those subscribers who just want to check email and do a little internet surfing or even for those subscribers who want to stream movies (i.e. Netflix, Hulu, Amazon, etc.), share pictures, take online classes, etc..
 The maximum residential service is 1gbps which is fast enough to do most anything you would like on the internet in no-time!

 While the internet can be a great tool for communicating with others, researching various topics, streaming movies and music, and watching cat videos, it can also be dangerous if you aren’t protecting your computer and data.
 Here are a few tips and recommendations that will help to reduce the risk of a virus, malware, or other unwanted programs on your computer: